-Like many industries today, security departments are short staffed and struggling to fill their open headcount with skilled employees.
-This also comes at a time where cybersecurity attacks continue to be at the forefront and IT and business leaders recognize the drastic effects these have for their organization, especially when not readily equipped to tackle.
-Skills gaps, security incidents and more – these are all main points in Foundry’s 2022 Security Priorities study which explores the various security projects organizations are focused on now and in the coming year, challenges, budget drivers, and investment plans, to name a few.
-A total of 872 security leaders from North America (55%), EMEA (18%) and APAC (27%) provided their feedback.
+These are all main points in Foundry’s 2023 Security Priorities study which explores the various security projects organizations are focused on now and in the coming year, challenges, budget drivers, and investment plans.
+A total of 790 security leaders from North America (49%), EMEA (18%) and APAC (33%) provided their feedback.

-Read on for more key data points from the 2022 Security Priorities Study:
+Read on for key findings from the 2023 Security Priorities Study: